Four Winds Lodge

 ADP Clinical Supervisor

-Lindsay Misqaudace-Berg is an enrolled Mille Lacs Band of Ojibwe member doing her Alcohol and Drug Counseling internship at the Four Winds Lodge under the guidance of Clinical Supervisor Mark Watters.
+Lindsay Misqaudace-Berg is an enrolled Mille Lacs Band of Ojibwe member who is a counselor at Four Winds.
+Linsay completed her Alcohol and Drug Counseling internship at the Four Winds Lodge under the guidance of Clinical Supervisor Mark Watters.

 Nurse Practitioner Barb Cole, RN Supervisor Sandy Edelbrock, and LPN Sue Noor came over with Four Winds when the Mille Lacs Band took over the program from the State of Minnesota.
 The medical staff focus on best practices and client-centered care.